elexis-eu/MWSA/README.md

 </table>
 </div>

+This repository contains datasets in JSON, RDF and TSV.
+In the latter format, each line corresponds to a sense pair where the last column represents the type of semantic relationship.
+We have also included the induced semantic relationships based on the symmetric property of the relationships, as follows:

+	especial	adjective		que se aplica exclusivamente a alguém ou a alguma coisa. ≈ exclusivo, particular, privado.	exclusivo.	narrower especial	adjective		exclusivo.	que se aplica exclusivamente a alguém ou a alguma coisa. ≈ exclusivo, particular, privado.	broader

+where the first row represents a `narrower` relation while the second one is `broader` with the senses being swapped.

 ## Conversion to RDF

 `json-to-rdf.py` is a simple script that converts the JSON alignments into TSV and then RDF.
+This allows you to use the datasets with [NAISC](https://github.com/insight-centre/naisc).

 ## Reference
 If you're using any part of these datasets, please don't forget to cite the following paper: